Unit 8. Numerals II

 |give-fact1 host-dat-each-dat-dat2 room-acc-acc2 one-acc-acc3.|

-Adjectives of possession containing a numeral (‘two-windowed, four-legged’) need similar constructions, as roomÌ windowÙy twoÌy. would mean ‘one or several rooms with two windows (altogether)’.
+Adjectives of possession containing a numeral (‘two-windowed, four-legged’) need the same kind of construction, as sklÌxt jmÙxty dwÌy. room-acc1 window-ben-acc2 two-acc-acc3. would be read as ‘one (or several) rooms with two windows altogether’.
 The same is true of related nouns and such.

 |room-acc-each-acc1 window-ben-acc2 two-acc-acc3.|